All about Freshwater Velvet disease and how to treat it.

-Velvet disease usually occurs by the introduction of fish that carry the parasites.
+Velvet disease usually occurs through the introduction of fish that carry the parasites.
 However infected fish often show no symptoms for many weeks until something triggers the disease to break out.
 This trigger is often caused by the decrease in the immune system of the fish.
-In Wild bettas, one of the most common triggers appears to be rapid decrease in temperature.
-Wild bettas live in tropical habitats where the daytime and night time water temperature do not differ significantly.
+In Wild bettas, one of the most common triggers appears to be a rapid decrease in temperature.
+Wild bettas live in tropical habitats where the daytime and night time water temperatures do not differ significantly.
 However in the home environment where water bodies are significantly smaller, a change of 15 degrees over a period of an hour really negatively affects the fish.
 Water temperature that quickly drops below 73 degrees can cause the fish to all of a sudden have an outbreak.
 This is why it is important that you have a heater in your tank at all times to keep the temperature stable.
-Wild bettas and blackwater fishes can be happy at low 70s as long as they stay consistently at low 70’s.
+Wild bettas and blackwater fishes can be happy in the low 70s as long as they stay consistently at the low 70s.

 Overstock or stressed fish from aggression